 - Students are able to (1) establish a correct diagnosis and formulate proper treatment plans for restoring oral functions and communicating it to the patient; (2) provide appropriate clinical periodontic, endodontic treatment and restore oral functions using direct and indirect single-tooth restorations; (3) restore oral functions with fixed partial dentures; (4) restore oral functions with removable dentures; (5) undertake a clinical, laboratory or public health research project and produce the relevant documentation required for its assessment; (6) display professional behaviour in the educational and clinical settings,; (7) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (8) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (9) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.

 - Indicative assessments in this unit are as follows: (1) clinical assessment for every procedure (Failed Component), SLO 1, 2, 3, 4; (2) assignment research progress, SLO 5; and (3) professional behaviour assessment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the clinical assessment for every procedure (Failed Component), SLO 1, 2, 3, 4 component.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the clinical assessment for every procedure (Failed Component), SLO 1, 2, 3, 4 and professional behaviour assessment components.

 - Unit Coordinator(s)